 - Attained increasingly responsible positions within their organization, business or field of work.

 - Received recognition for significant professional contributions, discoveries or creative work through honors, awards and/or media attention.

 - Served as an outstanding young role model for current and future Albion College students.

-The nominating process for the 2015 Young Alumni Awards will open later this year.
+The nominating process for the 2016 Young Alumni Awards is open!